Income Protection For Pilots

 Neil’s Cancer Claim With British Friendly

-Neil is a client of Drewberry and took out an Accident and Sickness Insurance policy with British Friendly.
+Neil is a client of Drewberry who bought Accident and Sickness Insurance with British Friendly.
 He was a member for 4 years before he needed to claim.

-He became unwell and had pains in his stomach.
-After consulting his GP and having some further tests Neil was diagnosed with stage 2 Bowel Cancer and needed to make a claim.
+He became unwell with pains in his stomach.
+After consulting his GP and having tests, Neil was diagnosed with stage 2 Bowel Cancer and needed to make a claim.

 🤕 Read More About Neil’s Claim